Kartikey0205/kartikey0205/README.md

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=Kartikey0205" alt="Kartikey" /> </p></br> -->

 ## Hi there 👋,
-I'm Kartikey Dubey, a Junior Year Computer Science Engineering Undergrad  at 👨‍💻 JECRC University.
+I'm Kartikey Dubey, a Final Year Computer Science Engineering Undergrad  at 👨‍💻 JECRC University.
 I am a tech and coding enthusiasts, would love to be a Full Stack Web Developer  and see myself as a Software Developer in my future.
 I love to spend time with techy stuff and exploring new things and people.

 ## 🧐 About
-- 🏄‍ Community guy who loves being involved in communities and help students to grow
+- 🏄‍ Community guy who loves being involved in communities and help students to grow.
-- 😄 I have been a part of ideathon , hackathons as a #Participants and as a #Volunteer
+- 😄 I have been a part of ideathon , hackathons as a #Participants and as a #Volunteer.
 - 🔭 I had been a part of several ambassador program of tech community like - a Campus Super Hero at Coding Blocks, Regex Software and also in a KAI Classes.
-- 🔭 I am working as Web Development Laed at GDSC JU (Google Developer Student Club) , also worked as a Web Development Lead of Cosec Community for the tenure of 5 months
+- 🔭 I am working as Web Development Lead at GDSC JU (Google Developer Student Club) , also worked as a Web Development Lead of Cosec Community for the tenure of 5 months.
 - 🌱 I love to speak at public events and looking forward  as a motivator at many events.
 I also guides some of my peers related to my tech field.
 - ⚡ When I'm not doing something for enhancing my skills or exploring opportunities, I focus on skilling and learning for future steps of my career.
 I don't like to waste a second of my time doing something that's not profitable for my career or fitness while owning my actions rather than waiting for an outcome.
 - 👯 And Many More...